 Charter was organized as a Delaware corporation in 1999 and completed an initial public offering of its Class A common stock in November 1999.
 Charter is a holding company whose principal assets are an approximate 47% equity interest and a 100% voting interest in Charter Holdco, the direct parent of Charter Holdings.
+Charter also holds certain preferred equity and indebtedness of Charter Holdco that mirror the terms of securities issued by Charter.
 Charter's only business is to act as the sole manager of Charter Holdco and its subsidiaries.
 As sole manager, Charter controls the affairs of Charter Holdco and its subsidiaries.
 Certain of our subsidiaries commenced operations under the "Charter Communications" name in 1994, and our growth to date has been primarily due to acquisitions and business combinations, most notably acquisitions completed from 1999 through 2001, pursuant to which we acquired a total of approximately 5.5 million customers.
 We do not expect to make any significant acquisitions in the foreseeable future, but plan to evaluate opportunities to consolidate our operations through exchanges of cable systems with other cable operators, as they arise.
 We may also sell certain assets from time to time.
-Paul G. Allen controls Charter with an as-converted common equity interest of approximately 57% and a beneficial voting control interest of approximately 92.5% as of September 30, 2004.
+Paul G. Allen owns approximately 53% of Charter Holdco through affiliated entities.
+His membership units are convertible at any time for shares of our Class A common stock on a one-for-one basis.
+Paul G. Allen controls Charter with an as-converted common equity interest of approximately 57% and a beneficial voting control interest of approximately 93% as of March 31, 2005.